amaddula/videogan/README.md

 # Generating Videos with Scene Dynamics

+## In this version, we are attempting to build in the encoder from the original paper, which is left out in the tensorflow reimplementation

 ## Introduction
 This repository contains an implementation of "Generating Videos with Scene Dynamics" in Tensorflow.
 The paper can be found here (http://carlvondrick.com/tinyvideo/paper.pdf).
 The model learns to generate a video by upsampling from some latent space, using adversarial training.